Cactus Makes Perfect

 A distinguished past

-There’s another compelling reason, however, for golfers to flock to the Old Pueblo come mid-March.
-One of Tucson’s most scenic courses, the Catalina Course at the Omni Tucson National Resort, returns to center stage this spring when it plays host to the third annual Tucson Conquistadores Classic on the PGA Tour’s Champions Tour, March 15-19, 2017.
+There’s another compelling reason, however, for golfers to flock to the Old Pueblo come February-March.
+One of Tucson’s most scenic courses, the Catalina Course at the Omni Tucson National Resort, returns to center stage when it plays host to Tucson's annual Cologuard Classic on the PGA Tour’s Champions Tour.
 When the legends of the game mix it up on a classic course, there’s usually one result: Everybody has a good time—especially the spectators.
 If you’re a fan of history’s greatest golfers, a gorgeous golf course, outstanding weather and competitive action, plan a trip this March to watch the golf.
 Better yet, sign up for the two-day Pro-Am, then stick around for the weekend excitement, when the sport’s greatest golfers age 50-plus stir up the drama over a fabled venue.

 Certain courses on the PGA Tour and Champions Tour exude an aura of pure fun.
 Tucson National’s Catalina is just such a course.
 Here, the PGA Tour enjoyed a rollicking, happy ride from 1965 through 2006, contesting 30 tournaments in all.
 The first winner was New Zealand’s Bob Charles, thanks to his left-handed putting magic.
 Another left-hander who wields a wand with wizardry, Phil Mickelson, grabbed the title while still an amateur in 1991 and won it two more times after that.
 Regardless of what side you putt from, you can tee it up and roll them in just like the pros do, because Catalina is a public-access resort course.